 Agents Does Not ‘Reasonable’ Make.

 “The Blaze” is a web site that portends to carry current daily news, articles, and events from all aspects of the political and social realm.
 I’ve never thought too highly of it or the articles it publishes, as most seem to usually contain content and subjects that I find to be intellectually illiterate and, from the perspective of a freedom, liberty, and rights loving individual, highly offensive statist-centric liberal propagandist bullshit.

 However, while doing some case research, I stumbled across one of the very few articles published there that I have ever considered to be actually looking at the “big picture” context of the situation surrounding the subject matter.
 This particular article was written by one Paul Markel, and is titled “Do You Have the Right to Resist an Unlawful Arrest?”
-Mr. Markel claims that he writes the article from the perspective of an ex-cop and, apparently, also as a constitutionalist, and none of which I can offer any reason to doubt at this time.
+Mr. Markel claims that he writes the article from the perspective of an ex-cop and, apparently, also as a constitutionalist, none of which I can offer any reason to doubt at this time.
 In his article, Markel writes: